LOVDnl/api.lovd.nl/README.md

 The `versions` object collects all relevant versions related to the library that powers this API.
-The `library_version` shows the date the internal libraries that interpret variant descriptions and provide feedback and possible corrections, were updated.
+The `library_date` shows the date the internal library that interprets variant descriptions and provides feedback and possible corrections, was updated.
+The `library_version` shows the current version of this library.
-Such an update will not create a new API version, as the API version defines the behaviour of the API and its output.
+An update to this library will not create a new API version, as the API version defines the behaviour of the API and its output.
 The `HGVS_nomenclature_versions` object shows supported HGVS nomenclature versions for input (minimum, maximum) and for output.